ardinor/mojibake/README.md

 TO DO
 -------------------------
 - If a post is deleted and then a tag or category has no other posts, delete that tag or category
+- Maybe make a maintenance background task using Celery that can clean up our DB
 - Check adding translations from post edit
 - Add a Tag and Category slug?
 Okay with spaces in the url?
 - Add a preview view for writing posts?